MikeCostarella/SchoolMachineAPI/README.md

 * SchoolMachineUIAngular
     * This project is a prototype UI built in Angular 7.

-Kknown deficiencies and future goals for this solution:
+Known deficiencies and future goals for this solution:

 * Add foregin constraint(s) on the model entities in the database context.
 * Add cascading deletes perhaps.
 (Needs discussion)